Have you ever had a faulty car bought on finance?

 To read more about Mercedes diesel claims and if you can claim compensation click here

-If you bought a faulty car on finance or a motor that developed a fault and it was not your fault you could possibly have a claim.
+If you bought a faulty car on finance or a motor that developed a fault and it was not your fault you can 100% make a complaint to your finance providor and car dealer.

-When you first bought the car on finance you wouldn’t have bought the car lets say if it had engine failure, you would want a car that had no issues at all so you could do your day to day stuff.
+When you first bought the car on finance you wouldn’t have bought the car let’s say if it had an engine failure, you would want a car that had no issues at all so you could do your day-to-day stuff.

 Now all of a moment your car is now off the road and still paying monthly instalments towards the agreement.

-Some dealerships may help towards fixing the car as long as you pay a excess fee but depending on the problems this could cost hundreds of pounds.
+Some dealerships may help towards fixing the car as long as you pay an excess fee but depending on the problems this could cost hundreds of pounds.

-If the dealerships try to say it not their fault and tries to blame you or the car manufacture this can leave you thinking what to do next.
+If the dealerships try to say it is not their fault and try to blame you or the car manufacturer this can leave you thinking about what to do next.

-Depending on how recent you bought a faulty car on finance can help, if you was to buy a car on a
+Depending on how recently you bought a faulty car finance can help, if you were to buy a car on a

-pcp or hire purchase and 1 month later the car had a engine or brake fault then would stand a better claim.
+PCP or hire purchase and 1 month later the car had an engine or brake fault then would stand a better claim.

 If you are unsure on what to do you can always speak to us here at mis sold car finance and we can help determine if you was mis sold car finance or if you bought a faulty car on finance.